 Use a can up-light.
 They’re available everywhere.
 You can also get them online.
 The Catalina lighting can is a great option.
 This is where a well-placed plant comes into play.

 Put a lighting can behind a small tree.
-It will cast a soft shape and shadow that’ll cover your son’s newly painted ceiling like an umbrella.
+It will cast a soft shape and shadow that’ll cover the newly painted ceiling of your teen boy bedroom like an umbrella.

 High-quality faux plants can look just as nice as real ones.
-Plus, it’ll give the illusion that something fresh is living and growing in your son’s room.
+Plus, it’ll give the illusion that something fresh is living and growing in your teenage boy room.

 Idea 10: Make the Most of the Window Area

-The window is a great spot in your son’s bedroom.
+The window is a great spot in your teen boy bedroom.
 Add a curtain for a fresh look.
 Putting the bed next to the window can work wonders for a small space.

 Notice how placing the bed next to the window opens up the room.
 Plus, the white walls create the illusion that the room has more space to offer.
 This design would be perfect for a small room.

-Plus, if your son loves a lot of light he’ll like having his bed near a window.
+Plus, if your teen boy loves a lot of light he’ll like having his bed near a window.
 Add some seating space in the window frame if you have a bay window to play with.

-If your son plays an instrument like a guitar, it could be a cool place for him to work out his melodies.
+If your teen boy plays an instrument like a guitar, it could be a cool place for him to work out his melodies.
 Or it could be a nice place to get caught up on some reading.

 Maximizing the window will make his room feel more spacious.
 You can also put his working space next to the window to make the most out of natural light.
 The room will feel bigger and brighter.